Frequently Asked Questions

 What happens at the first counseling appointment?

-When you arrive for your first appointment, you will be asked to fill out an information form.
+When you arrive for your first appointment, you will be asked to fill out a set of forms.
 You will also be given an informed consent document and a notice of privacy practices to read and sign.
 The counselor will then meet with you for 45 to 50 minutes.
 He/she will listen to your concerns and determine with you how you wish to proceed with addressing these concerns.
 This may include scheduling weekly sessions with this counselor and/or pursuing other resources.

 Who is allowed information about the services I receive at the Wellness Center?